Table of Contents Show

-This Museum, especially honors all sporting achievements, must be visited by any sports fan.
+This museum, which especially honors all sporting achievements, must be visited by any sports fan.

 It debuted on July 4, 1996, and is next to Smith-Wills Stadium, which serves as the home field for the Jackson Senators of the minor league.

-Jerry Rice and Brett Farve, two of the league’s top passers and scorers, as well as Mississippi natives, are honored in one of the museum’s most notable exhibits.
+Jerry Rice and Brett Farve, two of the league’s top passers, scorers, and Mississippi natives, are honored in one of the museum’s most notable exhibits.

 It also displays mementos, such as MVP awards and Olympic gold medals, to celebrate the triumphs of the state’s teams.

 The museum also features exhibits honoring Heisman Trophy-winning Mississippi high school athletes and a section on the Mississippi PGA golf tournament.

 The Mississippi Civil Rights Museum is the location of an engaging collection of displays, monuments, and documentaries that take visitors on a trip through struggles, victories, and sadness from the end of the Civil War.